Detailed course offerings (Time Schedule) are available for

 CHEM 120 Principles of Chemistry I (5) NSc, RSN

 First course in a three-quarter overview of general chemistry, organic chemistry, and biochemistry.
 Not for students majoring in biochemistry, chemistry, or engineering.
 Includes matter and energy, chemical nomenclature, chemical reactions, stoichiometry, modern atomic theory, chemical bonding.
 Laboratory.
-Only 5 credits can be counted toward graduation from the following: CHEM 120, CHEM 142, CHEM 145.
-Prerequisite: Assessment of skills by taking General Chemistry Placement Exam Offered: AS.
+No more than 6 credits from the following may count toward graduation requirements: CHEM 120, CHEM 142, CHEM 143, CHEM 145.
+Prerequisite: assessment of skills by taking General Chemistry Placement Exam.
+Offered: AS.

 View course details in MyPlan: CHEM 120